CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.3 Clients under Unix.md

 #### SYS.2.3.A18 Additional Kernel Protection (CI)

-Special hardened kernels should use appropriate protection mechanisms such as storage protection, file system protection, and role-based access control to prevent the exploitation of vulnerabilities and propagation in the operating system (eg, "grsecurtiy," "PaX").
+Special hardened kernels SHOULD use appropriate protection mechanisms such as storage protection, file system protection, and role-based access control to prevent the exploitation of vulnerabilities and propagation in the operating system (eg, "grsecurtiy," "PaX").

 #### SYS.2.3.A19 Hard Disk or File Encryption (CI)